devicehive/devicehive-arduino/README.md

 It's possible to provide a timeout for receiving message.
-If time interval from the begin of message is great than timeout then the message will be dropped.
+If time interval from the begin of message is great than timeout value then the message will be dropped.
 The following code sets the 2 seconds receiving timeout:

 ~~~{.cpp}